 Imagine building a house with all carpenters and no architect.
 Even if they draw their own blueprints, it will get costly as they realize their mistakes.
 "We originally thought the bathroom should go here, but now we realize why that doesn't work and we have to re-plumb the entire house."
 Our UX team can help you avoid mistakes like this.

 Design is Cheaper

 The cost of hiring a designer is often less than the cost of hiring a developer.
-Since your application will be "designed" whether you have a dedicated designer or not, it's more economical to assign these tasks to someone who specializes in design.
-The cost of changing a wireframe or prototype by a skilled designer is significantly less than refactoring your app after it's been built.
+Since your application will be "designed" whether you have a dedicated UX designer or not, it's more economical to assign these tasks to someone who specializes in setting requirements.
+The cost of changing a wireframe or prototype by a UX designer is significantly less than refactoring your app after it's been built.
 Dedicated designers can iterate more quickly and efficiently than someone else on your team.

 Shorter Dev Cycles

 UX Design doesn't increase development time because it can be done in parallel.
 While developers are building backend services or planning architecture, the UX designer is busy creating, iterating, and testing wireframes.
 By the time the design is ready to be built, the developers have the technology in place to pull together the front-end quickly.
 Ultimately, a dedicated designer saves time by freeing the developers to focus on the technology rather than be distracted by something that isn't their core strength.
 And if the developers aren't solving design issues, they're free to begin development sooner.
 That results in faster/shorter release cycles.

 Fix It Before It's Broken